Marko Pantić

-Marko Pantić (Марко Пантић; born 18 June 1998) is a Serbian footballer who plays as a defensive midfielder for Trayal Kruševac.
+Marko Pantić (Марко Пантић; born 18 June 1998) is a Serbian footballer who plays as a defensive midfielder for Tekstilac Odžaci.

 Club career

 Spartak Subotica

 Born in Novi Sad, Pantić was a member ŽSK Žabalj, Sloga Temerin, Vojvodina and Spartak Subotica youth categories.
 In summer 2016, Pantić moved on one-year loan to fourth level league club Hajduk Čurug.
 After the first half-season he spent with the club as a bonus player in the Vojvodina League South, a loan deal was terminated and he returned to Spartak Subotica.

 Next he spent the winter break off-season playing several friendly matches, Pantić promoted as a first team player of Spartak Subotica in February 2017.
 He made his official debut for the club in the 22 fixture match of 2016–17 Serbian SuperLiga season against Vojvodina, played on 19 February 2017 at the Subotica City Stadium.
 Pantić signed his first four-and-a-half year professional contract with club in March 2017.
 During the first half-season of the 2017–18 Serbian SuperLiga campaign, Pantić was usually used as a back-up choice under coach Aleksandar Veselinović, after which he moved on loan to ČSK Čelarevo for the rest of season.
 Returning to Spartak Subotica, Pantić passed the first training with the club, and following preparing period on the Zlatibor mountain.
 At the beginning of July 2018, Pantić mutually terminated the contract and left the club.